galaxyproject/admin-training/intro/06-reference-genomes/ex06_reference_genomes.md

 **NOTE:** When editing .loc files, your editor **MUST** use **TABS** and not expand them into spaces.
 * In **vim** use the command *:set noexpandtab*

+If you haven't already, install this tool to your Galaxy server as we'll need it later on!
+Use the tutorial on installing tool shed tools if you need a guide on how to do this.

 ### Excercise 2: Manually add a genome to the BWA tool list.